The Tan Aquatic with Steve Zissou

-"The Tan Aquatic with Steve Zissou" is the eleventh episode of the fifth season of Family Guy, which originally aired on February 18, 2007.
-The episode follows Stewie, who develops a tan, but becomes obsessed with his new look and attempts to keep it, eventually stopping after being told by the doctor he may now have cancer.
+"The Tan Aquatic with Steve Zissou" is the eleventh episode of the fifth season of Family Guy, which originally aired on Fox on February 18, 2007.
+The episode follows Stewie, who develops a tan, but becomes obsessed with his new look and attempts to keep it, eventually stopping after being told by a doctor that he may now have cancer.
 Meanwhile, Peter discovers Chris being tormented by a bully, and after a series of events, becomes a bully himself.

 The episode was written by Mark Hentemann and directed by Julius Wu.
 It received mostly mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 8.53 million homes in its original airing.
 The episode featured guest performances by Mike Barker, Jeff Bergman, Chris Cox, Michael Clarke Duncan, Keir Gilchrist, Beth Littleford and Rachael MacFarlane, along with several recurring guest voice actors for the series.

 Plot

 While babysitting Stewie, Peter takes him along on an all day golf game and Stewie ends up with a tan all over his body.
 Stewie decides he likes being tanned and begins frequently to use a tanning bed in his room.
 He also holds a party for tanned people only.
 Stewie tells Brian to wake him up after fifteen minutes of tanning but Brian falls asleep and wakes up six and a half hours later.
 Stewie is extremely sunburned, barely able to move and in great pain.
 When Stewie eventually begins to peel, Brian spots a mole on Stewie's stomach.
 Convinced it is skin cancer, Stewie begins to live out his dying wishes with Brian forced to help him since it was partially his fault he caused the cancer in the first place (though Stewie solely blames him).
 One of Stewie's requests was to visit the Chicago Museum of Art.
 As his last request he has Brian record his final thoughts.
 In the end, Stewie hears from Dr. Hartman that he does not have cancer and gives up tanning.
-Stewie then sees that Brian drew himself being hanged instead of his final thoughts, prompting the baby to quip "Oh, you are just the worst type of person".
+Stewie then sees that Brian drew himself being hanged instead of his final thoughts, prompting him to quip "Oh, you are just the worst type of person".